 As businesses grow to scale, entrepreneurs face additional challenges of management, access to expensive capital, and navigating new regulations.
 We offer low cost capital and additional supports to empower our entrepreneurs to bridge the "pioneer gap."

-AEC's flagship accelerator, Inkomoko, identifies young Rwandan entrepreneurs with existing enterprises who seek to grow their businesses, but lack the skills and financial resources to do so.
+AEC's flagship accelerator, Inkomoko, identifies young entrepreneurs in Rwanda who seek to grow their businesses, but lack the skills and financial resources to do so.
 Inkomoko offers a suite of services to accelerate small business growth and fill a demonstrated need.
 Through either our full-service program or our light-touch program, piloted with UNHCR with refugee entrepreneurs, Inkomoko provides all clients with an 8-month program including:

-As the AEC Tanzanian affiliate, the Anza Accelerator provides business development support for social entrepreneurs to help social businesses scale up, have greater impact, and impact the lives of low-income Tanzanians.
+As the AEC Tanzanian affiliate, the Anza Accelerator provides business development support for local entrepreneurs to help their businesses start and scale up to positively impact the lives of low-income Tanzanians.
 Launched in January 2016, Anza Accelerator is AEC’s first expansion site.
-We are now growing from one location at the base of Mt.
+In 2017, we grew from the original location in Moshi at the base of Mt.
 Kilimanjaro, to a micro-site in Arusha, with additional programming slated in Southern Tanzanian for 2018.
-In 2017, Anza Accelerators will serve 70 entrepreneurs: look for us in Arusha and Dar by the end of 2017.
+In 2017, Anza Accelerators will serve 70 entrepreneurs.

 AEC Rwanda Trustee provides direct financing at a lower rate than local banks with favorable repayment terms.
 As a Kiva partner, this financing is both flexible and affordable capital, and is catalytic for young entrepreneurs who would otherwise see their business stymied.
 We’ve been able to correlate our investment with significant increase in job creation and revenue in the 6-month period post investment.